Don’t be left confused by complicated terminology – read our car insurance jargon buster

 When you take out car insurance your insurer will issue a cover note as temporary evidence that your car is covered by the insurance policy.

-The amount you’ll have to pay towards the cost of any insurance claim.
+The excess is the amount you'll have to pay towards the cost of any insurance claim.
 There are two types of excess – voluntary, which means you can decide whether to include one and its amount, and compulsory, which is set by the insurer.
+Increasing your voluntary excess is likely to decrease the cost of your annual or monthly insurance premiums.

 An event or circumstance in which the insurance company does not have to pay out, e.g. “This policy does not insure…”